SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 Provides a specification over sales for the given period.
 The sales total is specified per payment area (`CreditCard`, `Factoring`) and underlying payment instruments.
-Each sales row specify Quantity, Sum sales and `Amount to pay out`, the last one is only eligble **if Swedbank Pay handles the Settlement process**.
+Each sales row specify `Quantity`, `Sum sales` and `Amount to pay out`, the last one is only eligble **if Swedbank Pay handles the Settlement process**.